teknolojikpanda/AI-Code-Review-For-Bitbucket/GUARDRAILS_PLAN.md

 9. Collect beta-customer feedback via in-product surveys and iterate on defaults before expanding rollout.

 > **Next Steps:**
-> 1. Schedule the retention cleanup job (cluster-aware, configurable cadence) and expose status/history in the health dashboard (Sections 7.1–7.4).
+> 1. Export the new retention + queue telemetry through `/metrics` and document operator runbooks for the controls (Sections 6.1–6.4 & 8.5).
-> 2. Wire monitoring payloads into `/metrics` consumers and draft alert/runbook content (Sections 6.1–6.4 & 8.5).
+> 2. Persist cleanup/audit history (last runs, actors, errors) and surface it beside the manual trigger controls (Sections 7.4–7.5 & 5.4).
-> 3. Begin planning the rollout/runbook automation workstreams (Sections 8.6–8.9) once cleanup automation + alerting are ready.
+> 3. Kick off the alerting/rollout automation tracks (Sections 8.6–8.9) once the expanded metrics feed is live.